hyperledger/indy-hipe/text/rich-schemas/README.md

 The introduction of rich schemas and their associated greater range of possible attribute value data types require correspondingly rich encoding algorithms.
 The purpose of the new encoding object is to specify the algorithm used to perform transformations for each attribute value data type.
 The new encoding algorithms will allow for broader use of predicate proofs, and avoid hashed values where they are not needed, as they do not support predicate proofs.

-The introduction of an encoding object also allows for extensions to the standard set of encodings.
-All encoding methods result in an integer representation of the attribute values according to a consistent scheme chosen by the issuer.
+Encoding objects are expressed using JSON-LD.
+The introduction of encoding objects also allows for a means of extending the standard set of encodings.
+All encoding methods result in an integer representation of the attribute values according to a the encoding algorithm selected by the issuer.

 ### Credential Definitions

 ### Presentation Definitions